SnapLib/npm-fs/docs/package/README.md

 ---
 The [`DirElement`][4] interface is an extension of the [`Element`][1] interface used to represent a directory.
 A directory is a file system element that can contain other file system elements.
+The properties of these file system elements can be filtered into files or directories and returned as paths, simple names, and directory entries (if applicable).

 [1]: https://github.com/SnapLib/npm-fs/blob/dev/src/main/ts/lib/element/Element.ts "Element interface"
 [2]: https://github.com/SnapLib/npm-fs/blob/dev/src/main/ts/lib/element/AbstractElement.ts "AbstractElement abstract class"